thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="expr">
     <dt>expr</dt>
     <dd>The definition of the formula or row level security (RLS) rule.
-For RLS rules, the syntax in TML should be the same as the syntax of the rule on the table.</dd>
+For RLS rules, the syntax for variables in TML should be the same as the syntax of the variables in the rule on the table.</dd>
   </dlentry>

   <dlentry id="filters">